 7. How do I start a remortgage?

-You will need to select the right deal for your circumstances.
-If necessary, an independent mortgage broker can help you with this.
+You will need to select the right deal for your circumstances and contact a remortgage solicitor to start the process once your mortgage offer is confirmed.
 You can then apply and at the same time contact a remortgage solicitor and ask them to represent you.
 They will let you have the initial forms for completion so that they can start work as soon as your mortgage offer is confirmed.

 Contact us